 Chances are good that if you are staying, shopping or eating in the seaside town of Cape May, N.J., you just might be doing so at a property owned by Curtis Bashaw.
-That's because Bashaw, the co-managing partner of real estate development group Cape Advisors and Cape Resorts Group, the company that maintains close to 20 properties in the town, has been a guiding force in the transformation of Cape May from a sleepy town at the southernmost tip of New Jersey into go-to destination for people of all ages.
+That's because Bashaw, the co-managing partner of real estate development group Cape Advisors and Cape Resorts Group, the company that maintains close to 20 properties in the town, has been a guiding force in the transformation of Cape May from a sleepy town at the southernmost tip of New Jersey into a go-to destination for people of all ages.

 For Bashaw, success in business is all about two things; having a singular vision to guide you and the passion to follow through on that vision.